Here Comes the Flood (film): Production

+In May 2020, Netflix acquired the rights to the script in a seven-figure deal.
+In July 2020, Jason Bateman was in talks to direct and potentially star.

 It was announced in May 2025 that Denzel Washington, Robert Pattinson and Daisy Edgar-Jones were set to star in the film, with Fernando Meirelles directing the film.
 In November 2025, Danai Gurira, Sean Harris, Moisés Arias and Justin Kirk joined the cast.

-Principal photography began on November 3, 2025, with filming occurring between Jersey City, Hoboken, Atlanta, and New York City.
-It is expected to wrap on January 22, 2026.
+Principal photography began on November 3, 2025, with filming occurring between Jersey City, Hoboken, Newark, Atlanta, and New York City.
+Filming wrapped on January 22, 2026.

+Release

+Here Comes the Flood is scheduled to be released on Netflix in 2027.